 When does an old car cost less to insure?

-Because both new cars and older cars can cost you more to insure, you may be wondering where the sweet spot is.
+Because both new and older cars can cost you more to insure, you may wonder where the sweet spot is.
 Which car can cost you less?

 A 5-year-old car typically costs around 27% less than a brand new of the same car.
-Your car insurance rates will also be significantly cheaper if you drive an older car that’s value is low enough to only carry liability coverage.
+Your car insurance rates will also be significantly cheaper if you drive an older car with low value only to carry liability coverage.

 What other factors will impact your car insurance rates?

-As well as the age of your car, there are many other things that influence the rates insurance companies offer.
+As well as the age of your car, many other things influence the rates insurance companies offer.

-Safety features that your car may have, such as airbags or anti-lock brakes, can often reduce your premium.
-Speak to your insurance company if your car has any additional safety features as they may be willing to knock a few dollars off your policy cost.
+Your car’s safety features, such as airbags or anti-lock brakes, can reduce your premium.
+Speak to your insurance company if your car has any additional safety features, as they may be willing to knock a few dollars off your policy cost.

-Modifications you make to your car may increase the premium, whether they be cosmetic or functional, such as those for disabled drivers.
+Modifications to your car may increase the premium, cosmetic or functional, such as those for disabled drivers.
 While insurance companies are not allowed to refuse insurance based on disability, they typically look at all modifications through the same lens.

-Finally, the Insurance Information Institute warns that the more damage your car is able to cause, the higher the liability insurance may be.
-Insurance companies will look at historical data from other drivers’ accidents to determine the risk to them.
+Finally, the Insurance Information Institute warns that the more damage your car can cause, the higher the liability insurance may be.
+Insurance companies will look at historical data from other drivers’ accidents to determine their risk.